Closing date: 19 January 2015

 Kent Music are looking to recruit a part-time Choirs Manager to manage arrangements for the day to day operation of Kent Music’s portfolio of County Youth Choirs.
 The role requires an average of 15 hours per week, plus an allocation of up to 30 course and concert attendance days per year.
+There is also an option for an additional 2 days a week of project development work.

 The Choirs Manager will have responsibility for all aspects of Choir management including recruitment of members; promoting the work of the choirs; managing budgets; contracting of artistic and support staff; management of residential courses and concerts; and general management of the day-to-day operations of the choirs.
 The post holder will work closely with the Head of Programmes and other members of the Programmes Team to develop the choirs in line with the objectives of Kent Music.